lukekeyte/simba-docs/docs/faq/index.md

 Please email [l.keyte@qmul.ac.uk](mailto:l.keyte@qmul.ac.uk) with a detailed description of the bug or feature request.
 Include information about your system, SIMBA version, and any relevant code snippets or input files.

 ### How can I contribute to SIMBA?
 We welcome contributions!
-Please contact us to discuss how you might contribute to the project, whether through code development, documentation improvements, or network validations.
+Please contact us to discuss how you might contribute to the project.

 ### Where can I find more examples of SIMBA in use?
 Examples of `SIMBA` applications can be found in:
 - The included examples directory
 - Our code paper (citation in the documentation)

-- [Keyte et al. 2023](https://ui.adsabs.harvard.edu/abs/2023NatAs...7..684K/abstract), which demonstrates a practical application of the code
+## Miscellaneous

+### What is LukeNet?
+LukeNet?
+I've never heard of it.